 Bruce Paltrow died on October 3, 2002.
 He was in Rome celebrating his daughter's thirtieth birthday when he began vomiting blood.
 The cancer he'd fought since 1998 had returned.
 He died before any other family member could fly to Italy.

 "I don't know how we all got through it," Gwyneth said.
 "It was pretty messed up."
-For years afterward, she would sink into deep depression around her birthday, the anniversary forever linked to loss.
+For years afterward, she sank into deep depression around her birthday, the anniversary forever linked to loss.

 Goop launched in 2008, six years after Bruce's death.
-The timing isn't coincidental.
-Her father had died of oral cancer, a disease linked to lifestyle and preventable factors.
-If she could just optimize everything, if she could help others live better, maybe she could find meaning in the loss.
-Maybe she could prevent other families from experiencing what hers had.
+The timing matters.
+Her father had died of oral cancer, a disease linked to lifestyle factors.
+If she could optimize everything, if she could help others live better, maybe she could find meaning in the loss.

 Her mother Blythe reflected: "You never get over that kind of loss.
 Bruce was the heart of our family.
-And life is so much paler without him around.
+Life is so much paler without him around.
 But grief is the price we pay for love."

 Personality Quirks and Mental Patterns

-There it is.
-The Type 1 transformation of pleasure into duty.
+There it is: the transformation of pleasure into duty.
 Exercise isn't about enjoyment.
 It's about doing what's right.

 Food as Control

-Type 1s often develop rigid relationships with food.
 When you can't control the chaos of the world, you can at least control what enters your body.
-Gwyneth has taken this to extremes.
+Gwyneth has pushed this to extremes.

-Her elimination diets are legendary.
-The Goop detox eliminates caffeine, alcohol, dairy, gluten, corn, nightshades (tomatoes, eggplants, peppers, potatoes), refined sugar, shellfish, white rice, eggs, and soy.
+The Goop detox eliminates caffeine, alcohol, dairy, gluten, corn, nightshades, refined sugar, shellfish, white rice, eggs, and soy.
 One cleanse had her consuming only 300 calories per day.
 Another involved drinking nothing but goat's milk and herbs for eight days to kill parasites.

 "I've basically tried everything, from a one-day gallbladder flush fast to a seven-week nightmare," she admitted to Porter magazine.
 During one cleanse, she was "hallucinating with fatigue."

 But here's the tell: "I can't be on a cleanse all the time."
 Even she knows it's unsustainable.
-The perfectionist pushes until the body rebels, then criticizes herself for failing.
-Recently, she's softened: "It's more about eliminating any allergen or anything that's inflammatory and kind of letting the body heal."
-The language of healing suggests she's learning to work with her body rather than against it.
+Recently, she's softened: "It's more about eliminating anything inflammatory and letting the body heal."
+That language of healing suggests she's learning to work with her body rather than against it.

 Her therapist "talks about the evil shadow, which is the part of you where rage lives," she explained.
 "We do damage to ourselves by not embracing our shadows.
 When you close your eyes and get into evil shadow energy, there's a freedom there."

 This therapeutic work is significant.
-Type 1s suppress anger because they believe good people shouldn't feel it.
-Learning to access that "evil shadow" represents genuine growth.
-Moving toward integration with Type 7's spontaneity and joy rather than staying trapped in rigid self-control.
+Type 1s suppress anger because good people shouldn't feel it.
+Learning to access that "evil shadow" represents genuine growth, moving toward integration with Type 7's spontaneity and joy rather than staying trapped in rigid self-control.

 The Improvement Mission

-Goop evolved into a "lifestyle brand devoted to helping women make their own choices count in the various facets of their lives."
+Goop evolved into a "lifestyle brand devoted to helping women make their own choices count."
 The language is telling: choices that "count."
-Making things better.
 Optimization as philosophy.

 Major Accomplishments